Loading page...

 Prevention Strategy:

-Waiver of subrogation represents one of the most misunderstood yet financially critical COI requirements.
-When contractors fail to include proper waiver language, they expose additional insureds to potential insurance company recovery actions that can cost thousands in defense fees and settlements.
+Waiver of subrogation is one of the most misunderstood yet financially significant COI requirements.
+When contractors fail to include proper waiver language, they expose additional insureds to potential insurance company recovery actions that can cost real money in defense fees and settlements.

 The Subrogation Trap: Subrogation allows insurance companies to recover claim payments from responsible parties.
 Without waivers, a contractor's insurer can sue additional insureds for claim reimbursement, forcing them to defend lawsuits and potentially pay damages despite being contractually protected.